 It is a big challenge to find a reliable dedicated development team to fulfill your business vision within a strict timeline and budget.
+Usually, medium businesses and enterprises hire dedicated development teams to create new products or implement technical tasks in which they lack experience.
 We at SPD Group are helping companies to do that for 15 years, and continue to gain more experience in this.
 If you are a CTO, CEO, or Chief of Innovations of a startup or product development company, you may find this article useful, as we share our thoughts on adding remote experts to your project.
-SPD Group has successfully adjusted to the demands of Covid-19 restrictions and continues to deliver great software solutions for our long-term partners.
+SPD Group has successfully adjusted to the demands of Covicontad-19 restrictions and continues to deliver great software solutions for our long-term partners.

 What are the options for forming a Software Development team?